ahnaftahmid39/ecom-backend/README.md

 This is the backend for e-commerce project showed in fsmern course bohubrihi.

-# Availabe API endpoint list:
+# Available API endpoint list:

 1. <details><summary><code>/api/oauth</code></summary>